bradhaywood/KelpX-AppBuilder/README.md

 1;
 ```

-<B>Optionally</B> you can include an 'auto' method into your application.
+**Optionally** you can include an 'auto' method into your application.
 The auto method gets called before every single page, so it's handy to use to ensure a user is logged in.
 You can do this by adding
   'auto' => 1

 to your maps hash ref.
 It will handle the route line and bridging for you.
 Don't forget to create the auto method in BaseApp::Controller::Root if you enable this though!
 An example: